dx-ted-emea/azure-tessel/labs/docker/README.md

 We could also use the tls command to setup an image for our container manually but a better, more reusablem, approach would be to define a so called Dockerfile and let Docker manage the creation of the image.
 The Dockerfile instructs Docker what base image should be used and what command it must execute on top of the base image to create additional layers that ultimately make up the image that has all the parts our app needs to run.
 In our case this will be Node.js, NPM (the Node.js package manager) and our application script files.

-Create a file named 'Dockerfile' (we use PICO as our texteditor):
+Create a folder named 'tesselapi' and in it a file named 'Dockerfile' on the local machine or the Linux docker client VM (we use PICO as our texteditor):

 	cat > Dockerfile
 	pico Dockerfile